 Here's everyone who died in Game of Thrones season 8

-Whatever your thoughts on Game of Thrones' final season, no one can deny it kept viewers guessing right up to the end.
-Which often meant killing off fewer characters than viewers expected.
+Whatever your thoughts on Game of Thrones' final season, no one can deny it kept people guessing right up to the end.
+This included surprisingly fewer characters killed than viewers expected, given the show's bloody history.
 Still, plenty of fan favorites, longtime supporting players, and a mythical creature or two didn't make it through the show's final act.
-Read on for a roundup of the deceased (with names, anyway) in season 8.
+Read on for a roundup of the deceased (named characters, anyway) in season 8.
 And if you're not caught up, (1) why aren't you? and (2) spoilers follow.

-The first major casualty of the season, the pint-sized Lord of Last Hearth was pinned to the wall of his castle in a gruesome display, courtesy of the Army of the Dead.
+The first major casualty of the final season was the pint-sized Lord of Last Hearth (Harry Grasby), pinned to the wall of his castle in a gruesome display, courtesy of the Army of the Dead.

 And now his watch is ended.
-The last brother of the Night's Watch went down protecting Samwell Tarly during the Battle of Winterfell.
+Eddison Tollett (Ben Crompton), the last brother of the Night's Watch, went down protecting Samwell Tarly (John Bradley) during the Battle of Winterfell.

-The fierce Lady of Bear Island got an appropriately fierce finish, killing a wight giant with a stab in the eye as it crushed her to death.
-Played by Bella Ramsey
+The fierce Lady of Bear Island (Bella Ramsey) got an appropriately fierce finish, killing a wight giant with a stab in the eye as it crushed her to death.

 The Lord of Light could only do so much for him in the end.
-The oft-resurrected Beric (Richard Dormer) died for the seventh and final time fending off wights in pursuit of Arya (Maisie Williams) and the Hound–which, as many fans have pointed out, was what allowed the battle to be won.
+The oft-resurrected Beric (Richard Dormer) died for the seventh and final time fending off wights in pursuit of Arya (Maisie Williams) and the Hound (Rory McCann).
+This, as many fans have pointed out, was what allowed the battle to be won.
 (See below.)

-Theon (Alfie Allen) got his shot at redemption and pulled it off, perishing in a noble attempt to protect Bran—er, the Three-Eyed Raven—from the Night King.
+Theon (Alfie Allen) finally got his shot at redemption and pulled it off, perishing in a noble attempt to protect Bran—er, the Three-Eyed Raven—from the Night King (Vladimir Furdik).
 And Bran (Isaac Hempstead Wright) even told him he was a good man!

 Ser Jorah Mormont

-Ser Jorah, too, died with honor and dignity–something that's all too rare in Westeros–protecting the Dragon Queen he always loved.
-Dany's postmortem whisper to him ranks among Thrones' most tender moments.
+Ser Jorah (Iain Glen), too, died with honor and dignity (something that's all too rare in Westeros), protecting the Dragon Queen (Emilia Clarke) he always loved.
+Dany's postmortem whisper to him ranks among Thrones' tenderest moments.

 The Night King

-All hail Arya Stark for taking down the White Walkers' mysterious leader, and with him the entire Army of the Dead, including the Night King's (Vladimir Furdik) undead steed Viserion.
+All hail Arya Stark for taking down the White Walkers' mysterious leader, and with him the entire Army of the Dead, including the Night King's undead steed Viserion.

-The Red Woman returned just long enough to help the living prevail over the dead, then removed the magical necklace preserving her youthful appearance, and walked off into the snow to die a peaceful disintegration.
+The Red Woman (Carice van Houten) returned just long enough to help the living prevail over the dead, then removed the magical necklace preserving her youthful appearance, and walked off into the snow to die a peaceful disintegration.

 And then there was one.
-Euron Greyjoy took out another of Dany's beloved dragons in brutal fashion with the biggest crossbows known to man.
+Euron Greyjoy (Pilou Asbæk) took out another of Dany's beloved dragons in brutal fashion with the biggest ship-mounted crossbows known to man.

-Poor Missandei.
-Dany's most loyal and trusted companion was the only member of her entourage to be captured (somehow) and became the latest casualty of Cersei's cruelty, beheaded at the hands (and sword) of The Mountain.
+Poor Missandei (Nathalie Emmanuel).
+Dany's most loyal and trusted companion was the only member of her entourage to be captured (somehow) and became the latest casualty of Cersei's (Lena Headey) cruelty, beheaded at the hands (and sword) of the Mountain.

 The ultimate Master of Whisperers finally whispered too loudly.
-Convinced Jon Snow would make a better ruler than Daenerys (which, hey, look how things turned out), Varys tried to rope Tyrion into a plot against the Dragon Queen, and met a fiery end — foreshadowing the carnage to come later in the episode.
+Convinced Jon Snow (Kit Harington) would make a better ruler than Daenerys (which, hey, look how things turned out), Varys (Conleth Hill) tried to rope Tyrion (Peter Dinklage) into a plot against the Dragon Queen, which led to a fiery retaliation, foreshadowing the carnage to come later in the episode.

-The oddly-normally-named Captain of the Golden Company left the stage as quickly as he entered it, along with the rest of his army, in the first wave of Daenerys' attack.
+The oddly normally named Captain of the Golden Company (Marc Rissmann) was introduced in the final season and left the stage as quickly as he entered it, perishing with the rest of his army in the first wave of Daenerys' attack.

 Euron probably has no regrets.
-He killed a dragon, slept with the Queen, and got to die thinking he killed Jaime Lannister.
-Technically, though, falling rubble did that.
+He killed a dragon, slept with the Queen, and died thinking he killed Jaime Lannister (Nikolaj Coster-Waldau).
+Technically, though, the latter's killer would ultimately be falling rubble.
 But Euron did die at Jaime's hands, after miraculously escaping the destruction of the Iron Fleet.
 Somehow, he always seemed to be enjoying himself, even at the bitter end.

-Fittingly, Game of Thrones' local Dr. Frankenstein died at the hands of his own monstrous creation, shoved aside by the Mountain to make way for CleganeBowl.
-Speaking of which…
+Fittingly, Game of Thrones' Dr. Frankenstein-esque maester (Anton Lesser) died at the hands of his own monstrous creation, shoved aside by the Mountain to make way for Cleganebowl.

-To paraphrase The Princess Bride, Ser Gregor was already mostly dead, but Qyburn's twisted methods kept him on truckin'.
-This end seemed pretty definitive, though: hurling off of a tower into a raging inferno.
-Somewhere, Oberyn Martell is laughing.
+To paraphrase The Princess Bride, Ser Gregor (Hafþór Júlíus Björnsson) was already mostly dead, but Qyburn's twisted methods let him keep on truckin'.
+This end seemed pretty definitive, though: hurling off of a tower into a raging inferno alongside his brother.
+Somewhere, Oberyn Martell (Pedro Pascal) is laughing.

-Together to the very end, the Lannister twins perished in each other's arms, Jaime comforting his sister/longtime lover/mother of his children in the depths of the Red Keep, as the castle collapsed on top of them.
-All things considered, it was the perfect blend of f—ed up and touching.
+Together to the very end, the Lannister twins perished in each other's arms, Jaime comforting his sister/longtime lover/mother of his children, Cersei, in the depths of the Red Keep, as the castle collapsed on top of them.
+All things considered, it was the perfect blend of f---ed up and touching.
 That's Game of Thrones for you!

-As we said up top, no one could ever accuse Game of Thrones of doing what viewers expected, and that held true right to the end when newly crowned Mad Queen Daenerys was offed halfway through the series finale.
+As we said up top, no one could ever accuse Game of Thrones of doing what viewers expected, and that held true right to the end when newly crowned Mad Queen Daenerys was offed around the halfway point of the series finale.
 (Hey, there was a mountain-high heap of plot threads to wrap up.)
-Jon Snow tearfully stabbed his queen for The Good of the Realm, ushering in a new era for Westeros… and sealing his circular fate.
-RIP Daenerys Stormborn of House Targaryen, First of Her Name, Queen of the Andals and the First Men (and the Ashes), Breaker of Chains, Mother of Dragons, etc. Her legacy will be a decidedly mixed one.
+Jon Snow tearfully stabbed his queen for the good of the realm, ushering in a new era for Westeros, and sealing his circular fate.

 HBO's epic fantasy drama based on George R.R.
 Martin's novel series A Song of Ice and Fire.